A quick and all-inclusive guide on how to get around Athens by an Athenian. The pros and cons of using the metro, taxis, bikes, scooters, and cars.

 Athens by Taxi

-Moreover, note that taxis have different prices based on the time of day.
+It’s also worth noting that taxi prices vary depending on the time of day.

 Specifically, the charges are the following: